Linseed Oil

 In veterinary medicine

-Animal food containing linseed oil not only has a beneficial effect on the digestion of dogs and horses, but also can cause their coats to shine.
-Because of its digestion-promoting effect, linseed oil is often used as a laxative for sheep and horses.
+If linseed oil is added to animal feed, it not only has a positive effect on the digestion of dogs and horses, but can also lead to a shiny coat on horses and dogs.
+Due to its digestive effect, it is also often used as a laxative for sheep and horses.

-In addition to their own knowledge acquired through press trials, the following sources were used to create the article:
+In addition to my own knowledge gained through pressing experiments, the following sources were used to prepare this article:

 • Öle, natürlich kaltgepresst, Basiswissen & Rezepte, Marcus Hartmann, Hädecke, 2008